api3dao/oev-orbit-bot-example/README.md

 ## Process Overview

-The OEV Bot follows this flow to extract OEV from Orbit Lending:
+The OEV bot follows this flow to extract OEV from Orbit Lending:

 1. **Initialisation**

-- Get log events from the target chain and build a list of accounts to watch for possible liquidation opportunities
+- Get log events from the Blast chain and build a list of accounts to watch for possible liquidation opportunities
 - Get log events from the OEV Network to determine awarded/live/lost bids

 2. **Main Loop**